 The Electoral College was another control over concentration of power.
 Some founder/delegates to the Constitutional Convention feared Direct Democracy.
-What became known as the Electoral College was a compromise between a true Republican election by the people and an electorate consisting of more qualified citizens.
-But there were other reasons.
+What became known as the Electoral College was a compromise between a true Republican election by the people and an electorate consisting ofcitizens that are more qualified.
+However, there were other reasons.
 Slave states with large populations but far fewer eligible voters wanted a compromise like the one used to determine state House of Reprehensive representation.
 This 3/5 comprise counted some slaves as population for representation purposes.
-High population states like Virginia's which had many House of Representative members would also have a large number of Presidential electors.
+High population states such as Virginia which had many House of Representative members would also have a large number of Presidential electors.
 House members were not used as electors because maintaining presidential independence would be difficult if a small continuingly elected group like Congress electing the President.

 Americas Democracy had a difficult political beginning after violence and anarchy of the French Revolution 1789-99 made many Americans uneasy about their republican democracy.
 During this period the Federalist and their active state liberalism ruled.

-Taxes caused the first of many major controversies It came when
+A new tax was the first of many major controversies.
+It came when

 A new practice of refinancing principal with new bonds to pay maturing bonds began after WWI.
-Some call this passing debt to our children but it has been 75 years and none has been paid so far.
-In terms of today's dollars the WW2 created debt is minimal.
+Some call this passing debt to our children but it has been seventy-five years and none has been paid so far.
+In terms of today's dollars, the WW2 created debt could be considered minimal.

-Change, which would happen oftenIt began with Jefferson who believed in minimal state liberalism.
-Others followed with A Jackson being the most notable.
-Lincoln used a strong federal government to preserve the Union and which lasted until the end of reconstruction when limited government helped by the Supreme Court fostered the Gilded Age.
-It did so by making owner property rights more important than worker personal liberties.
+Philosophical change, which would happen often, began with Jefferson when he purchased Louisiana even though he believed in minimal state liberalism.
+Others, Jackson being the most notable, followed minimal state liberalism.
+Then Lincoln used a strong federal government to preserve the Union.
+This lasted until the end of reconstruction when limited government helped by the Supreme Court fostered the Jim Crow Laws and the Gilded Age.
+The court did so by making owner property rights more important than worker personal liberties.

 1) Property vs. individual rights was won by property until excesses of the Gilded Age caused much public reaction leading to worker protection.

-2) What degree should government get involved with the protection of which individual's natural rights.
+2) To what degree should government be involved with the protection of protecting which individual's natural rights.

-3) Amount of property taken through taxes should be used to foster equality?
+3) What amount of property taken through taxes should be used to foster individual economic and social equality?

 Democracy and a Republics are often used interchangeably though they represent two different political philosophies.
 A Republic has "power controlled by the people."
 A "Democracy begins with Majority Rule."

-FederalistGeorge Cabot of Massachusetts feared ..."the terrible evils of democracy," and felt Jefferson was unstoppable,..."
-From p368 of Thomas Jefferson: The Art of Power, 2012 a biography by Jon Meacham as summarized by Walter Antoniotti
+FederalistGeorge Cabot of Massachusetts feared "...the terrible evils of democracy..." and felt Jefferson was unstoppable..."
+From p368 of Thomas Jefferson: